-It is a truth that spirits commune with one another while one is in the body and the other in the higher Spheres-and this, too, when the person in the body is unconscious of the influx, and hence can not be convinced of the fact; and this truth will ere long present itself in the form of a living demonstration.† And the world will hail with delight the ushering in of that era when the interiors of men will be opened, and the spiritual communion will be established such as is now being enjoyed by the inhabitants of Mars, Jupiter, and Saturn, because of their superior refinement.
+It is a truth that spirits commune with one another while one is in the body and the other in the higher Spheres-and this, too, when the person in the body is unconscious of the influx, and hence cannot be con vinced of the fact; and this truth will ere long present itself in the form of a living demonstration.
+And the world will hail with delight the ushering in of that era when the interiors of men will be opened, and the spiritual communion will be established such as is now being enjoyed by the inhabitants of Mars, Jupiter and Saturn, because of their superior refinement.

-When the reader comprehends the philosophy of spiritual intercourse, and understands the great principle of mental affinity or gravitation in accordance with which all communication between the inhabitants of the Material and Spiritual universe must uniformly be developed, then he can, with an understanding heart, turn to the Primitive History and read :- "Now, concerning spiritual gifts, brethren, I would There are divernot have you ignorant. sities of gifts, but by the same spirit And there are differ- But the manifesences of administrations tation of the spirit is given to every man to profit withal.
-For to one is given by the spirit the word of wisdom: to another the word of knowledge by the same spirit; to another the working of miracles; to another prophecy; to another discerning of spirits; to another divers kinds of tongues; to another the interpretation of tongues"-and thus the reader will begin to see, (through the clouds of words and diction which surround and obscure thoughts,) the great harmonial principles of spiritual intercourse as intuitively conceived of by those whose contemplations have been, and are, lofty and exalted.
+When the reader comprehends the philosophy of spiritual intercourse, and understands the great principle of mental affinity or gravitation in accordance with which all communication between the inhabitants of the Ma terial and Spiritual universe must uniformly be developed, then he can, with an understanding heart, turn to the Primitive History and read: "Now, concerning spiritual gifts, brethren, I would not have you ignorant.
+There are diversities of gifts, but by the same spirit.
+And there are differences of administrations.
+But the manifestation of the spirit is given to every man to profit withal.
+For to one is given by the spirit the word of wisdom; to another the word of knowledge by the same spirit; to another the working of miracles; to another prophecy; to another discerning of spirits; to another divers kinds of tongues; to another the interpretation of tongues"and thus the reader will begin to see (through the clouds of words and diction which surround and obscure thoughts) the great harmonial principles of spiritual intercourse as intuitively conceived of by those whose contemplations have been, and are, lofty and exalted.

-^{} That is, on conditions that the principles of spiritual affinity be complied with. † See "Nature's Divine Revelations," page 675.
+^{} See "Nature's Divine Revelations," page 675.

-One type of intellectual or psychological phenomena which the inhabitants of this world may expect soon to witness, is very properly described in the following letter which I recently received from a very worthy and intelligent gentleman, residing in the state of New York.
+One type of intellectual or psychological phenomena which the inhabitants of this world may expect soon towitness, is very properly described in the following letter which I recently received from a very worthy and intelligent gentleman, residing in the State of New York.
 During the last eighteen months I have received numerous letters, describing singular and positive instances of spontaneous somnambulism and trance, which instances naturally arrange themselves under the head of involuntary clairvoyance.
 And the directions which I have been impressed to institute in this pamphlet, for the purpose of eliciting spiritual communications, will apply very properly to nearly all subjects of these mental and spiritual phenomena.
 The writer of the following letter accompanied his statements with reference to various citizens of New York City, and otherwise furnished sufficient external evidence that his averments are perfectly truthful.
-It will be perceived that this case, (which the gentleman describes, without intending his communication to appear in print,) presents the most certain and unmistakeable evidence of the existence, in the mental constitution of man, of discerning powers far excelling in their scope and quality the vision of the outer senses.
-The finding of the "mourning ring" which "had been in the earth a great many years," and "other gold pieces," is a practical and sensuous demonstration of spiritual perception of facts and things, without the aid of the corporeal organs of discernment, which the external and superficial investigators of this era have so long and vehemently demanded.
+It will be perceived that this case (which the gentleman describes, without intending his communication to appear in print) presents the most certain and unmistakable evidence of the existence, in the mental constitution of man, of discerning powers far excelling in their scope and quality the vision of the outer senses.
+The finding of the "mourning ring" which "had been in the earth a great many years," and "other gold pieces," is a practical and sensuous demonstration of spiritual perception of facts and things, without the aid of the corporeal organs of discomment, which the external and superficial investigators of this era have so long and vehemently demanded.
 But this is only one instance among hundreds which might be cited as evidence of the actuality and practicability of faculties of interior vision, immanent in every human mind.